tuhinmallick/Stable-Diffusion-Inpaint/README.md

-# Stable Diffusion for Inpainting
+# Stable Diffusion for Inpainting without prompt conditioning
 [Stable Diffusion](#stable-diffusion-v1) is a latent text-to-image diffusion model.
 Thanks to a generous compute donation from [Stability AI](https://stability.ai/) and support from [LAION](https://laion.ai/), the authors were able to train a Latent Diffusion Model on 512x512 images from a subset of the [LAION-5B](https://laion.ai/blog/laion-5b/) database.

 The authors trained these model for a variety of tasks, including the Inpainting.
-In this project, I focused on providing a good codebase to easily fine-tune or training from scratch these architecture for the InPainting task.
+In this project, I focused on providing a good codebase to easily fine-tune or training from scratch the Inpainting architecture for a target dataset.

 ![Inpainting Samples](data/samples/readme_images/show_samples.jpg)